ThomasLenges/thomaslenges/README.md

 ---

 ## 🗂️ Current Work
-### 🚦 Traffic Flow Data Collection with Arduino

-**Low-cost traffic monitoring system** leveraging the [Arduino UNO Q](https://www.arduino.cc/product-uno-q)’s capability to run **local vision-language models (VLMs) and perform edge data processing for real-time traffic flow analysis**.
-The system connects the UNO Q to a USB camera via a powered USB hub, operating without additional external infrastructure, and **streams processed data to the cloud for dashboard monitoring**.
-The project includes the development of **custom libraries for vehicle tracking to be integrated into the Arduino environment**, enabling accurate traffic flow estimation, as well as fine-tuning of the selected model to improve detection confidence.
-Repository coming soon.
+New projects incoming! (shopping for some new HW!)

 ---

 ## 🗂️ Some Previous Projects (Most Recent First)

+### 🚦 **Traffic Flow Data Collection with Arduino UNO Q**
+A **low-cost, real-time traffic monitoring system** built around the [Arduino UNO Q](https://www.arduino.cc/product-uno-q), combining **on-device object detection with custom vehicle tracking** to estimate traffic flow.
+A USB camera connected to the UNO Q via a powered USB hub feeds a custom-trained **YOLO model** (built with Edge Impulse).
+Detections are then passed through a **IoU-based tracker** which assigns persistent IDs, **filters out false positives, and estimates each vehicle's direction** of travel.
+The resulting traffic flow data is streamed live via **Socket.IO to a web dashboard** for real-time monitoring.

 ### 🏠 **BuildingMonitor: Multi-Board IoT Dashboard**
 Built a full-stack building monitor spanning three boards and a live web dashboard.
 An **Arduino UNO R4 WiFi** and **Arduino UNO Q** act as BLE peripherals exposing temperature, RGB LED, and servo lock control, while an **ESP32-S3** bridges both over BLE to **HiveMQ Cloud via MQTT**, which a browser dashboard subscribes to over MQTT-over-WebSocket for real-time updates.
 The UNO Q's Linux side additionally runs on-device **AI person detection model and video recording, served directly to the dashboard over HTTP and Socket.IO**. [🔗 Repository](https://github.com/ThomasLenges/buildingMonitor) [🔗 Live Dashboard](https://thomaslenges.github.io/buildingMonitor/)